rccordell/s25bl/pages/assignments.md

 + An original bookish object project students will conceive, develop, and produce over the semester
 + Students work individually or collaboratively
-+ Proposal due March 22, prototype due April 12
++ Proposal due April 4, prototype due April 25
++ Meeting with professor during process
 + Milestones and artist's statement due through Canvas
-* Project & artist's statement due by showcase on Monday, April 29
+* Project & artist's statement due by the project showcase on Monday, May 5

 ### Acknowledgment